gabriellanzer/UE4NetworkTool/README.md

-# UE4ServerBootstrap
+# UE4NetworkTool
-This repository is the **UE4 Server Bootstrap** initiative.
-A tool that provides support to launch servers and analyze network related data.
+This repository is the **UE4 Network Tool** initiative.
+A tool that provides support to launch servers and analyze network related data (aka.: sequence of frame snapshots).